 The Oxford Tavern

 The good times are always rolling at The Oxford Tavern, especially since the crew here whip up an epic $12 schnitty feed every single Tuesday (all day and all night).
-Usually the “Oxy Chicken Schnitzel” is built with browned fries (salty to the max), the creamiest slaw around and your choice of gravy, but the changing Tuesday special menu means you could score something along the lines of an Oxy chicken schnitzel topped with American beercan chilli, liquid cheese, onion rings and chives.
+The Oxy Chicken Schnitzel is built with browned fries (salty to the max), the creamiest slaw around and your choice of sauce.
+Or, you can opt for the veg-friendly eggplant version.
 On top of this, the taps are ever-changing so craft brew fans can wash down their schnitty with local faves and limited releases.
+Book here.

 Still hungry?
 Check out the best places to score yum cha in Sydney.